shawntabrizi/rust-state-machine/steps/33/README.md

 Really take time to understand this step, what is happening, and what all of this syntax means to Rust.

-Remember that Rust is a language which is completely type safe, so end of the day, all of these generic types and configurations need to make sense to the Rust compiler.
+Remember that Rust is a language which is completely type safe, so at the end of the day, all of these generic types and configurations need to make sense to the Rust compiler.